colin-rod/audiograph/README.md

 4. Refactor with confidence, keeping the watch run green.
 5. Finish with `npm run lint`, `npm run typecheck`, and `npm run test` (plus `npm run test:coverage` when you want detailed metrics) before raising a PR.

+## Time-Based Insights

+- **Weekly cadence chart** – Aggregate `ms_played` by week number to surface seasonal or holiday listening spikes, complementing the existing monthly view.
+- **Listening streaks** – Compute the longest run of consecutive days with any playback to create a "streak" card or calendar visualization.

 ## Monitoring & Analytics

 A lightweight telemetry layer ships with the app to help surface production errors and usage patterns.
 Both integrations stay dormant unless the required environment variables are present.